-Cotton line COT102 has been genetically modified for protection against cotton bollworm (Helicoverpa armigera) and native budworm (H. punctigera), two significant pests of cotton crops in Australia.
-Protection is conferred by the expression in the plant of a bacterially derived protein toxin (a Bt-toxin) that is specific for these two insects.
-This protein is known as the vegetative insecticidal protein 3A (VIP3A) and is encoded by the vip3A gene.
+Protection against cotton bollworm (Helicoverpa armigera) and native budworm (H. punctigera), two significant pests of cotton crops in Australia, is conferred by the expression in the plant of a bacterially derived protein toxin (a Bt-toxin) that is specific for these two insects.
+This protein is known as the vegetative1 insecticidal protein 3A (VIP3A) and is encoded by the vip3A gene.
 The vip3A gene in COT102 is a synthetic version of the vip3A gene derived from Bacillus thuringiensis subspecies kurstaki.
 The VIP3A protein is an exotoxin and is structurally, functionally and biochemically distinct from the Bt delta endotoxins (or Cry proteins), which have been widely used in other insect protected crops.